Floyd Flake

-Floyd Harold Flake (born January 30, 1945) is an American businessman and former politician who is the senior pastor of the 23,000 member Greater Allen African Methodist Episcopal Cathedral in Jamaica, Queens, New York, and former president of Wilberforce University.
+Floyd Harold Flake (born January 30, 1945) is an American businessman, minister, and former politician who was the senior pastor of the 23,000-member Greater Allen African Methodist Episcopal Cathedral in Jamaica, Queens, New York, and the 18th president of Wilberforce University.
 He is a former member of the United States House of Representatives, serving from 1987 to 1997.

-Biography
+Early life and education

-Born in Los Angeles, California, Flake grew up in Houston, Texas as one of fifteen children of Robert Flake, Sr. and Rosie Lee Johnson-Flake.
+Born in Los Angeles, California, Flake grew up in Houston, Texas, as one of fifteen children of Robert Flake, Sr. and Rosie Lee Johnson-Flake.
 During his childhood, he was influenced by his parents' Christian moral beliefs.
-After high school, he obtained his BA degree from Wilberforce University in Wilberforce, Ohio, becoming the first member of his family to graduate from college.
+After high school, he obtained his Bachelor of Arts degree from Wilberforce University in Wilberforce, Ohio, becoming the first member of his family to graduate from college.

+Flake earned a Master of Divinity and Doctor of Ministry from the United Theological Seminary in Dayton, Ohio.
+Additional studies were conducted at Payne Theological Seminary and Northeastern University School of Business.
+He received honorary degrees from Boston University, Fisk University, Lincoln University, and the Cheyney University of Pennsylvania.

+Career

 He served as a social worker and then worked for Xerox as a marketing analyst.
-Flake next worked as Director of Student Affairs at Lincoln University, PA, and subsequently dean of students and director of the Afro-American Center at Boston University.
+Flake next worked as director of student affairs at Lincoln University and dean of students and director of the Afro-American Center at Boston University.
 In 1976, he was asked to head the Allen African Methodist Episcopal Church (now The Greater Allen Cathedral of New York).
 Under Flake's leadership, the church grew from having about 1,400 members to over 23,000 parishioners.

-Flake is married to Margaret Elaine McCollins and has four children.
-He is also a fellow at the Manhattan Institute for Policy Research.

-Flake served as President of Wilberforce University from 2002 to 2008, leaving under heavy, publicized scrutiny and severe critique over his impact on the school.
+Flake served as president of Wilberforce University from 2002 to 2008, leaving under heavy, publicized scrutiny and severe critique over his impact on the school.
 He is a political patron of New York Senate Democratic Leader Malcolm Smith and Democratic U.S. Representative Gregory Meeks.
-Despite his affiliation with the Democratic party, in 2006 he was the co-chair of conservative Republican Ken Blackwell's (R) campaign for governor of Ohio and endorsed Michael Bloomberg in the New York City mayoral election, 2005.
+Despite his affiliation with the Democratic party, in 2006 he was the co-chair of conservative Republican Ken Blackwell's (R) campaign for governor of Ohio and endorsed Michael Bloomberg in the 2005 New York City mayoral election.